mdkent/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

 .. option:: --socket

    This option accepts a string argument that specifies the socket to use when connecting to the local database server with a UNIX domain socket.
 It is passed to the mysql child process without alteration.
 See :command:`mysql --help` for details.

+.. option:: --sshopt = SSH-OPTIONS

+   This option accepts a string argument that specifies the command line options to pass to :command:`ssh` when the option :option:`--remost-host` is specified.

 .. option:: --stream=STREAMNAME